© 2020 Baptist Health. All Rights Reserved.

 To lose weight, you need to consume fewer calories than you burn each day.
 The Academy of Nutrition and Dietetics recommends accomplishing this with a combination of a healthy, well-balanced diet and increased physical activity.

 Try to eat well-balanced meals at regular times during the day.
 Be sure to eat only until you are full.
-If you're hungry for a second serving, consider taking seconds of vegetables or salads instead of higher-fat, higher-calorie foods such as meats or desserts.
+If you're hungry for a second serving, consider taking seconds of vegetables or salad instead of higher-fat, higher-calorie foods such as meats or desserts.
 Stay away from high-calorie snack foods such as chips and sodas, and instead choose low-fat or fat-free yogurt, fruit or whole-grain crackers.

-You might try brisk walking (15 minutes per mile or 4 mph), biking, swimming or any other activity that you enjoy.
+You might try brisk walking (15 minutes per mile or 4 mph), biking, swimming or any other activity you enjoy.
 It also helps to work exercise into your daily routine.
 Try taking the stairs instead of the elevator, walking during your lunch break or working in the yard.

 Several medications are available to treat obesity.
 Some promote weight loss by decreasing appetite or increasing the feeling of being full.
 Another type of medicine works by reducing the body's ability to absorb fat from food.